Banning Electronics in Locker Rooms

 New Tech = Big Problems

 Advances in technology are making it easier and easier to record individuals without their knowledge or consent.
-Phones and MP3 players now come equipped with sophisticated video recording that can capture high-quality videos of people anywhere.
+Phones are equipped with sophisticated video recording that can capture high-quality videos of people anywhere.
 The frequency of these invasions of privacy is on the rise.
 Gyms, rest rooms, and locker rooms are the most common places for individuals to record inappropriate material.
 The size of these cameras makes their use difficult to detect.
 The most successful method for preventing video camera use in locker rooms is to ban all electronics outright.

 The best method to ensure no one will be video recorded without their knowledge is to ban all electronics from areas where individuals might be in compromising positions.
 These areas include restrooms, locker rooms, saunas, hot tubs and pool decks.
 A policy regarding the use of electronics should be well known and prominently displayed.